-Regulatory risks The safety and environmental laws and regulations governing Sources ALMA are constantly evolving, particularly with regard to the preservation of biodiversity, the use of single-use plastics and the fight against climate change.
+The safety and environmental laws and regulations governing Sources ALMA are constantly evolving, particularly with regard to the preservation of biodiversity, the use of single-use plastics and the fight against climate change.

 This exposes it to the risk of increased compliance costs for its activities in a global context of increasing standards and regulatory obligations, and in particular the increase in ecotaxes on packaging to be paid to eco-organisations.

 In particular, changes in regulations on single-use plastics need to be taken into account.
 France has set itself the target of ending the marketing of single-use plastic packaging by 2040.
 The circularity of PET and its environmental performance in water packaging must be recognised.
 Otherwise, the whole sector could be affected.
 Sources ALMA has also contributed to writing the sector's roadmap as part of the 3R strategy required by the AGEC law to Reduce Reuse Recycle, by integrating a fourth R, Reintegrate, which is essential to the circularity of PET bottles.
+The new European PPWR regulation, adopted on 19 December 2024, sets out new obligations for packaging in the years to come, to which we will have to adapt.

+Industrial risks

-Industrial risks As with any activity involving water extraction, beverage production, bottling and product distribution, Sources ALMA is exposed to certain industrial safety and environmental issues: fire, explosion, technical failure of installations or their operation.
+As with any activity involving water extraction, beverage production, bottling and product distribution, Sources ALMA is exposed to certain industrial safety and environmental issues: fire, explosion, technical failure of installations or their operation.

 Even if the activity presents limited industrial risks, any risk of accidental pollution cannot be ruled out.

-As with any human activity, this activity is likely to have an impact on the environment, related to greenhouse gas emissions produced during manufacturing and transport.
+As with any human activity, this activity is likely to have an impact on the environment, linked to greenhouse gas emissions produced during manufacturing and transport.

-Natural and/or climatic risks Like any company, Sources ALMA is exposed to natural and climatic risks, especially as its business, which relies on water resources, is climate-dependent.
+Natural and/or climatic risks

+Like any company, Sources ALMA is exposed to natural and climatic risks, especially as its business, which relies on water resources, is climate-dependent.

 To ensure commercial activity, product distribution must be planned and continuous.

 These events could also lead to a reduction in the availability of the raw materials needed to package our products, which could have a direct or indirect impact on the company via its suppliers and subcontractors.
 This could affect the performance of Sources ALMA.

 Lastly, many of Sources ALMA's bottling plants are included in departmental emergency plans.
 The distribution of bottled water is essential in the event of occasional pollution of the mains water supply.
-In addition, certain sites are designated as Operators of Vital Importance (OVI) because their activity is defined as essential to the life of the nation.
-As a result, they must always be in a position to provide assistance if the population is deprived of drinking water.
+Certain bottling plants are considered essential by the State and meet the requirements of business continuity and food resilience for the supply of bottled water, which is essential to guarantee the health of the population.
+As a result, these plants must always be in a position to provide assistance if the population is deprived of drinking water.